cyborginstitute/administration/source/web-services-architecture.rst

    server
       A system that responds to client requests and returns resources.
-HTTP servers listen for requests on port 80; however can be configured to run on any port..
+HTTP servers listen for requests on port 80; however can be configured to run on anyn port..
 HTTPS servers listen for requests on port 443.
 Recently, non-world-wide-web services (i.e. RESTful APIs, Application Servers, databases like CouchDB.)